 - Do you have a plan B for hitting your financial plan?
 Plan for various scenarios: How will you continue to be healthy financially if there are more shutdowns or if you lose a key customer?

-- Have you defined a clear focus to grow and improve the business?
-Have a clearly stated theme or main thing that your whole company can easily remember and rally around.
+Have you defined a clear focus to grow and improve the business?
+Have a clearly stated theme or the main thing that your whole company can easily remember and rally around.

 - Are your team's priorities connected to your top initiatives for the company?
 Simply put, are individuals and departments working on the right things to move the company's plan forward?
 Is there anything in left field, or do the plans align with the company's goals?